Some posts contain compensated links. Please read this disclaimer for more info.

 The short trek is done in the small border town of Kazbegi on Mt.
 Kazbegi.
 It is the highest and definitely the most stunning snowcapped peak in the region.

-The trek falls in the easy to medium category; however, it is a short distance; therefore, it can be easily done with just average physical fitness.
+The tree falls in the easy to medium category; however, it is a short distance; therefore, it can be easily done with average physical fitness.

 The trek ends at the Trinity church on the top of the mountain with some extraordinary views of the small town below.